gnprice/tsflower/README.md

     via its package.json, find the desired destination via convention and/or configuration, and go.

+    See `integration/run` for a way to make the output resolvable for Flow, by adding an `index.js.flow` indirection.

 - More consistently handle errors as nice and structured:

   - See remaining `TODO(error)` comments, and remaining `throw` statements.